Fluoride Treatments in Hinsdale, IL

 - Fluoride bonds with the natural minerals calcium and phosphate in your teeth to build stronger, more decay-resistant enamel

-- Cavities form when acids and bacteria remove calcium and phosphate from the teeth — fluoride helps remineralize these weakened areas
+- Cavities form when acids and bacteria remove calcium and phosphate from the teeth, and fluoride helps remineralize these weakened areas

 - Saliva naturally contains calcium and phosphate, but patients with dry mouth, high sugar diets, or frequent cavities may need extra fluoride support